Two people arrested in connection with missing Connecticut mother of 5

 Both are scheduled to appear in Norwalk Superior Court on Monday morning.

-Jennifer Dulos filed for divorce from Fotis Dulos in 2017, according to court documents from the Connecticut Superior Court.
+Jennifer Dulos filed for divorce from Fotis Dulos in 2017, according to a court document from the Connecticut Superior Court.
+It shows a hearing in the divorce case is scheduled for Wednesday.

 Police have been searching for Jennifer Dulos, 50, who has been missing for more than a week.
 She was last seen May 24 driving a 2017 black Chevrolet Suburban, police said.
 Her friends reported her missing around 7 p.m. that day after they had not heard from her for about 10 hours and she had missed multiple appointments that day.